Navee82/Minecraft-mod-swapper/README.md

 Because it is the first version of the project, sometimes it won't work but if you use it without trying anything weird (having enpty profiles for example) it should work perfectly

 Hope it'll be useful !

+### What is upcoming ?

+I'm currently working on making the setting ("options") tab working and a "Help" menu.
+The firt release is also planned asap, with the compiled file to make it easier to use.
+I'm planning to add an english translation and a language system directly in the python file, via languages files.
+I also have making the UI and UX way better in mind. (but later, i don't have the skills for now.)